mshooter/terrain/README.md

 [3] Cubes, G. (2018).
 Generating terrain using Marching Cubes. [online] Gamedev.stackexchange.com.
 Available at: https://gamedev.stackexchange.com/questions/54912/generating-terrain-using-marching-cubes [Accessed 24 Mar.
 2018].

 [4] target, H. (2018).
 GPU Gems 3: Procedural Terrain in Unity - A Naive Exploration. [online] Unity Community.
 Available at: https://forum.unity.com/threads/gpu-gems-3-procedural-terrain-in-unity-a-naive-exploration.260645/ [Accessed 24 Mar.
 2018].

+## **Extra Notes**
+For the demo I have used Jack Diver's OpenGLTemplate: https://github.com/nitronoid/OpenGLTemplate.
+I have modified it to make it function with my library.
+I have modified a PBR shader, called MaterialTerrain(.cpp), so when the terrain point is on a certain height it would change colour.